Behind the cliff

 The tile in the roof

-Doc Paget estimated that a tunnel above here would probably meet the tunnel in the south west corner of the Greek Temple.
+Doc Paget recorded it but made no attempt to remove it.
+He estimated that a tunnel above here would probably meet the tunnel in the south west corner of the Greek Temple where we see an unexplored opening that is blocked a short distance into it.
 What was its use?
-Did priests pour down smoke and incense or make eerie wailing noises here?
+Where does it go?

 A tunnel above here probably exits into the back of the Greek Temple where we see an opening, but this tunnel has been deliberately blocked up with soil.
 Clearing this tunnel may reveal other features, as yet undiscovered.